I'm a Pokémon card collector just like you, and I have a passion for mint cards.

 All cards are shipped in soft sleeves to protect the cards.
-Hard cases actually scratch unprotected cards.
+Hard cases actually scratch unprotected cards, so when when I ship a card in a hard case it will still be in a soft sleeve.

 Larger orders are shipped in padded envelopes.
 Also tightly wrapped in the packing slip to provide protection.

-By keeping shipping costs to the minimum and still protecting the cards adequately, we can continue to offer free shipping.
+By keeping shipping costs to the minimum and still protecting the cards adequately, we can continue to offer free shipping in the U.S.

-How we grade cards: (mint vs. perfect vs. near mint)
+How I grade cards: (mint vs. perfect vs. near mint)

 It is often not difficult to tell when a card has seen abuse.
 Tears, creases, and easily seen scratches are cause for automatic rejection.